dotnet/docs/docs/framework/winforms/controls/best-practices-for-scaling-the-windows-forms-datagridview-control.md

 -   Do not handle the <xref:System.Windows.Forms.DataGridViewRowCollection.CollectionChanged?displayProperty=fullName> or <xref:System.Windows.Forms.DataGridView.RowStateChanged?displayProperty=fullName> events.
 These events cause rows to become unshared.
 Also, do not call the <xref:System.Windows.Forms.DataGridViewRowCollection.OnCollectionChanged%2A?displayProperty=fullName> or <xref:System.Windows.Forms.DataGridView.OnRowStateChanged%2A?displayProperty=fullName> methods, which raise these events.

--   Do not access the <xref:System.Windows.Forms.DataGridView.SelectedCells%2A?displayProperty=fullName> collection when the <xref:System.Windows.Forms.DataGridView.SelectionMode%2A?displayProperty=fullName> property value is <xref:System.Windows.Forms.DataGridViewSelectionMode>, <xref:System.Windows.Forms.DataGridViewSelectionMode>, <xref:System.Windows.Forms.DataGridViewSelectionMode>, or <xref:System.Windows.Forms.DataGridViewSelectionMode>.
+-   Do not access the <xref:System.Windows.Forms.DataGridView.SelectedCells%2A?displayProperty=fullName> collection when the <xref:System.Windows.Forms.DataGridView.SelectionMode%2A?displayProperty=fullName> property value is <xref:System.Windows.Forms.DataGridViewSelectionMode.FullColumnSelect>, <xref:System.Windows.Forms.DataGridViewSelectionMode.ColumnHeaderSelect>, <xref:System.Windows.Forms.DataGridViewSelectionMode.FullRowSelect>, or <xref:System.Windows.Forms.DataGridViewSelectionMode.RowHeaderSelect>.
 This causes all selected rows to become unshared.

 -   Do not call the <xref:System.Windows.Forms.DataGridView.AreAllCellsSelected%2A?displayProperty=fullName> method.
 This method can cause rows to become unshared.

--   Do not call the <xref:System.Windows.Forms.DataGridView.SelectAll%2A?displayProperty=fullName> method when the <xref:System.Windows.Forms.DataGridView.SelectionMode%2A?displayProperty=fullName> property value is <xref:System.Windows.Forms.DataGridViewSelectionMode>.
+-   Do not call the <xref:System.Windows.Forms.DataGridView.SelectAll%2A?displayProperty=fullName> method when the <xref:System.Windows.Forms.DataGridView.SelectionMode%2A?displayProperty=fullName> property value is <xref:System.Windows.Forms.DataGridViewSelectionMode.CellSelect>.
 This causes all rows to become unshared.

 -   Do not set the <xref:System.Windows.Forms.DataGridViewCell.ReadOnly%2A> or <xref:System.Windows.Forms.DataGridViewCell.Selected%2A> property of a cell to `false` when the corresponding property in its column is set to `true`.
 This causes all rows to become unshared.